CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 Released polarization data products
 ************************************
 The polarized data products include a Stokes V multi-frequency synthesis image and Stokes Q&U cubes.
-The polarized data products are only released if the continuum validation is passed but the polarization products may not pass their own validation (see section "Validation of processed data products: Polarization").
-The Stokes V images and Q/U cubes are validated separately, and their validation state is clearly given in the User interfaces.
+The polarized data products are only released if the continuum validation is passed but the polarization products may not pass their own validation (see section "Validation of processed data products: :ref:`Polarization`").
+The Stokes V images and Q/U cubes are validated separately, and their validation state is clearly given in the :ref:`User interfaces`.

-A table of all released beams with the line validation status (“G”ood, “O”kay, or “B”ad) for cubes 0-2 (given by the columns "cube?_qual"), plus the metrics used for the line validation (described in HI validation) can be exported using the VO infrastructure, more details are provided in section “User Interfaces”.
+A table of all released beams with the line validation status (“G”ood, “O”kay, or “B”ad) for cubes 0-2 (given by the columns "cube?_qual"), plus the metrics used for the line validation (described in HI validation) can be exported using the VO infrastructure, more details are provided in section “:ref:`User Interfaces`”.

 .. figure:: images/dr_year1_QU_spring.png